ciresnave/scrolling_window_pattern_matcher/README.md

 - Patterns of length 1 and longer are supported
 - Overlap exclusion can prevent some matches (see tests)
 - Function-only API works for any type, even if T does not implement PartialEq
+- Window and patterns can be Vec, slice, or array